zodastone/ALttPDoorRandomizer/README.md

 # Commonly Missed Things and Differences from other Randomizers

+Most of these apply only when the door shuffle is not vanilla.

 ### Starting Item

-You start with a “Mirror Scroll”, a dumbed-down mirror that only works in dungeons, not the overworld and can’t erase blocks like the Mirror
+You start with a “Mirror Scroll”, a dumbed-down mirror that only works in dungeons, not the overworld and can’t erase blocks like the Mirror.

 ### Navigation